Leadership Overview

 Charlie Ragland - Chief Executive Officer

-Charlie Ragland, the Chief Executive Officer at DC Water, directs the overarching strategy and operational framework for the comprehensive water utility.
-Ragland oversees the integration of water management and infrastructure, ensuring the complete water cycle is managed efficiently from treatment and distribution of potable water through collection and treatment of wastewater.
-This leadership role involves guiding the organization's approach to serving a major metropolitan region, leveraging substantial expertise in managing complex water systems that serve dense urban populations.
-The Chief Executive Officer ensures that treatment facilities and distribution networks are optimized for reliable service delivery and adherence to stringent water quality standards.
-Charlie Ragland's strategic direction supports infrastructure modernization and system optimization efforts, addressing challenges inherent to aging urban water systems and maintaining service reliability across the region.
+Charlie Ragland, the Chief Executive Officer at DC Water, directs the overall strategic vision and operational framework for the utility.
+Ragland oversees the comprehensive water management and infrastructure operations that serve a major metropolitan region, ensuring the complete water cycle from treatment and distribution of potable water through collection and treatment of wastewater is managed effectively.
+This leadership role involves guiding the organization's approach to complex water systems, particularly those serving dense urban populations, and maintaining an extensive network of fire hydrants supporting emergency response.
+Ragland's strategic direction ensures DC Water's treatment facilities and distribution networks deliver reliable service while upholding stringent water quality standards.
+The Chief Executive Officer's purview extends to wastewater operations, encompassing collection systems and treatment plants that process effluent before environmental discharge, demanding sophisticated engineering and operational protocols.
+Charlie Ragland also champions infrastructure modernization and system optimization efforts, addressing challenges inherent to aging urban water systems through pipe replacement programs, leak detection initiatives, and capacity improvements, reflecting the technical demands of maintaining service reliability and managing physical assets.

 Barry Robinson - Chief Financial Officer